EdZielinski/Project3/README.md

 * models.py

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- The models.py This file is where data definitions are defined and registered.
 We define classes here and inherit the template Models.Mode to take advantage of Django's ORM so no SQL is written.
 This allows for abstraction of SQLite, MySQL, Postgres, NoSQL, or any other version of SQL on the market.
 Djangos ORM handles this for any language.
-The classes are defined as follows:
+Pinocchio's model basically consists of three tables to order; Cart, Order and Food_Line.
+And three tables for stored data of Food, Options, and sizes.

 * admin.py